 On the other hand, some individuals may have excellent chest genetics.
 Still, they are not training with enough volume or perhaps not training with the correct technique, which leads them to the notion that they have bad muscle chest genetics since they are not making significant gains.
 Hence, it’s wise to acknowledge that poor chest genetics play a role in the cause of subpar gains.

-Signs of Poor Chest Genetics
+Signs of Bad Chest Genetics

-Lifters can identify signs of poor chest genetics through various methods.
+Lifters can identify signs of bad chest genetics through various methods.
 These include gaps in the chest, the distribution of fast and slow twitch muscle fibers in the chest, and disproportions in muscles of the upper and lower chest and nipple (location, shape, and size).

 Gaps in the Chest